shamansir/node-elm-repl/README.md

     workDir: '.', // working directory
     elmVer: '0.18.0', // your exact elm-compiler version
     user: 'user', // specify github username you used in elm-package.json
-    project: 'project', // specify project name you used in elm-package.json
+    package: 'project', // specify project name you used in elm-package.json
-    projectVer: '1.0.0' // specify project version you used in elm-package.json }).getTypes(
+    packageVer: '1.0.0' // specify project version you used in elm-package.json }).getTypes(
     [ // imports:
         'List as L',